apaz-cli/apaz-cli.github.io/blog/Seduction.md

 When we meet again, we should probably talk about consent and explain our kinks to each other.
 Discord is a great place for these conversations, because it's often hard to explain them in person.
 Even people who aren't shy about their kinks often need a long time to formulate what they're saying, and edit it so the wording is right.

-Anyway, enjoy your new bottom :heart:
+Anyway, enjoy your new bottom 🥰